 “The principle of presenting acquisitions and donations to the public has been practiced by the museum since 1963.
 Until 2000, there were two separate exhibitions Donated Works and Acquisitions, which for the first time are combined in an exhibition “Donations – Acquisitions 1987-2000”.
-This exhibition as the previous ones, continue with the same idea to present the quality and quantity of the works from the collection, not because of the history itself, but by reflecting to its importance for the present and the future development of the Museum.
-However, one of the basic principles in acquiring works of art as a steady policy in enriching the collection, remains an unsurpassed problem, but that is why the museum expresses great respect and gratitude to the artists and donors, who continue to generously donate works of art to the MoCA collection.
+This exhibition as the previous ones, continues with the same idea to present the quality and quantity of the works from the collection, not because of the history itself, but by reflecting on its importance for the present and the future development of the Museum.
+However, one of the basic principles in acquiring works of art as a steady policy in enriching the collection remains an unsurpassed problem, but that is why the museum expresses great respect and gratitude to the artists and donors, who continue to generously donate works of art to the MoCA collection.
 “The incentive for donation remains the main trump card for expanding the museum’s collection,” Dimovski said.

 With this exhibition, the museum aims to present to the public the scope and quality of what has been received through acquisitions and donations.
-One of the most significant donation is the legacy of the respected prof. Dr. Radmila Ugrinova – Skalovska, consisting of 36 works of art.
+One of the most significant donations is the legacy of the respected prof. Dr. Radmila Ugrinova – Skalovska, consisting of 36 works of art.
 Furthermore, the artist Gligor Stefanov donated all his works from the retrospective exhibitgeneion, which was realized several years ago at the MoCA, as well as the generous gesture by the artist Kristina Pulejkova, who presented her solo exhibition on the occasion of the award for best young artist at the Biennale of Young Artists in 2016.

-The exhibition will also feature works by the founders of Macedonian contemporary art: Lazar Lichenoski, Nikola Martinoski, Dimitar Avramovski Pandilov and other important artists, who are part of the Macedonian history of art.
+The exhibition also features works by the founders of Macedonian contemporary art: Lazar Lichenoski, Nikola Martinoski, Dimitar Avramovski Pandilov and other important artists, who are part of the Macedonian history of art.
 Here are the works by the conceptual and site-specific artist Simon Uzunovski (donated by Krste Dzidrov), the purchases by the Ministry of Culture of R.N.
 Macedonia, in 2017, by Kiril Gegoski, Zaneta Vangeli, Ibrahim Bedi, Mile Korubin and others.

 These are works of art that contain various media: painting, sculpture, prints, watercolor, drawing, video and installation.